WordPress: Reset your Password with phpMyAdmin

 This article explains how to reset a lost WordPress password using phpMyAdmin.

-It is highly recommended that you make a backup of your database before continuing.
-If you don't know how please read How to Backup a MySQL Database.
+It is highly recommended that you back up your database before continuing if you don't know how to, please read How to Backup a MySQL Database.

 - Your Bluehost cPanel username and password